 All frames are sent by SIFS access or RIFS access.

+The superframe in associated phase starts from the transmission of the Association Response command that replaces the beacon.
+The superframe duration is infinite and is terminated by a Disassociation Request command or an ATP expiration.

 CID 90: Proposed Text (based on 802.15.3e D02)